pantheon-systems/documentation/source/content/guides/lockr.md

 1. Select the site for the install.
 It will now detect the CMS, download and install all necessary components, register the site, and patch all relevant plugins in your site.

-It's that simple!
-One command and your site is set up.
+With one command your site will be set up.
 After successfully installing and registering Lockr, you will see a confirmation on the Configuration page that the site is registered.
-You are now able to set keys through the Admin interface for site's that have been registered.
+You are now able to set keys through the Admin interface for registered sites.
 Alternatively, you can follow the steps below for the CMS your site uses to install and configure Lockr.

 ## WordPress Installation